gphiliprogers/finders/m30finder.md

    - Tools for Team Exploration
    - Tools for Measurement
 - For each category, there is a set of from 3 to 5 practices.
 For each of those practices, you can find:
-  - The name of the Practice, which links to its full description on the Management 3.0 website website
+  - The name of the Practice, which links to its full description on the Management 3.0 website
   - A short description of the practice
   - Separate download link / link to additional information (as appicable)